kevin-doolaeghe/wsl-kernel-modules/README.md

 * Build the module with the new kernel headers :
 ```
 sudo make
-sudo make install
 ```
+:white_check_mark: This commands generates a `.ko` file which correspond to the built module.
-:warning: The headers must be installed in the `/lib/modules/$(uname -r)` directory.
+:warning: The headers must be installed in the `/lib/modules/$(uname -r)/build` directory.
 You can check your WSL2 version by running `uname -r`.

-:white_check_mark: This commands generates a `.ko` file which correspond to the built module.

-* Enable `cfg80211` and `88XXau.ko` modules :
+Test : Enable `cfg80211` and `88XXau.ko` modules :
 ```
 sudo modprobe cfg80211
 sudo insmod 88XXau.ko